juaniiie/foodledoo/README.md

 ![foodleDoo home page](/readme_images/front_page.png)

-> foodleDoo is a web cookbook where you can archive all of your recipes and received nutritional data
+> foodleDoo is a cookbook web app where you can store your recipes.
+The app enables meal nutritional customization by providing meal specific nutritional data.

 ## Team